na-stewart/sanic-security/README.md

 * Verify Account

+This section can be ignored if new accounts are initally verified on creation/registration.

+Otherwise, a newly created/registered account must be verified via two-step verification.

+Therefore a two-step verification request is required.
+See `Registration` example above or the [Two Step Verification](#two-step-verification) section for additional information and examples.

 | Key      | Value  |
 |----------|--------|
 | **code** | AJ8HGD |

-This section can be ignored if new accounts are initally verified on creation/registration.

-Otherwise, a newly created/registered account is verified via two-step verification.

-Therefore a two-step verification request is required.
-See `Registration` example above or the [Two Step Verification](#two-step-verification) section for additional information and examples.

 ```python
 @app.post("api/security/verify")